-But all Democratic senators supported a bill banning TikTok from federal devices in December.
-A bipartisan group of senators, led by Democrat Mark Warner of Virginia and Republican John Thune of South Dakota, recently unveiled their own bill that would allow the president to crack down on foreign apps like TikTok.
+But all Democratic senators supported a billin December.
+A bipartisan group of senators, led by Democrat Mark Warner of Virginia and Republican John Thune of South Dakota, that would allow the president to crack down on foreign apps like TikTok.
 Ten other senators co-sponsored the bill, including five Democrats.
 The White House said President Biden supported the measure, the first time he has signaled a willingness to ban TikTok.

 In February, Democratic Sen. Michael Bennet of Colorado called on Apple and Google to immediately remove TikTok from their app stores because of national security concerns.

 “Unlike most social media platforms, TikTok poses a unique concern because Chinese law obligates ByteDance, its Beijing-based parent company, to ‘support, assist, and cooperate with state intelligence work,'” Bennet, a member of the Senate Intelligence Committee, wrote in a letter to the tech giants’ CEOs.
 Days after Bennet’s letter, Senate Majority Leader Chuck Schumer told ABC’s “This Week” that a TikTok ban “should be looked at.”